ohjelmointi2/sorting-and-filtering/README.md

 >
 > * Task 1: *filterOutDeletedPosts*
 >
->   The first task is to implement the [*filterOutDeletedPosts* method](./src/main/java/).
+>   The first task is to implement the [*filterOutDeletedPosts* method](./src/main/java/exercise/Filtering.java).
 We've received complaints from our customers about deleted posts appearing in the listings.
+When the users delete their posts, we don't actually remove them, but we do a [soft delete and just mark the data as deleted](https://www.google.com/search?q=soft+delete).
 It's absolutely crucial that posts with a *deletedAt* timestamp are filtered out without fail.
 >
-> * Task 2: *combineUsersAndPosts*
+> * Task 2: *filterPostsByUser*
 >
->   The second task involves creating a [*combineUsersAndPosts* method](./src/main/java/).
+>   The second task involves implementing a [*filterPostsByUser* method](./src/main/java/exercise/Filtering.java).
+This method will ensure that we only show the given user's posts and do not mix posts from different users by mistake.
 Having this functionality in a separate method helps our testers conduct unit tests and other teams to reuse the code.
 >
 > * Task 3: *sortPostsByPublishedDate*
 >
->   Task three is to implement a [*sortPostsByPublishedDate* function](./src/sorting.ts).
+>   Task three is to implement a [*sortPostsByPublishedDate* method](./src/main/java/exercise/Sorting.java).
 We need this function to sort posts by *publishedAt* by implementing [a sorting algorithm](https://en.wikipedia.org/wiki/Sorting_algorithm) ourselves.
+[There are many to choose from and some seem more complex than others](https://youtu.be/RfXt_qHDEPw).
 >
 > * Task 4: *sortUsersByRegistrationDate*
 >
->   Finally, we need to implement a [*sortUsersByRegistrationDate* function](./src/sorting.ts).
-This function should sort users by their *registeredAt* date, accommodating different data types (integer and string) for this attribute. **Storing strings and intergers in the same field is a small piece of technical debt that we just need to accept for now**.
+>   Finally, we need to implement a [*sortUsersByRegistrationDate* mtehod](./src/main/java/exercise/Sorting.java) in the same class.
+This method should sort users by their *registeredAt* date, accommodating different types of timestamps. **We appear to have a bit of technical debt in this field, as different users have their timestamps in different formats.
+We'll get into that a bit later.**.
 >
 > The urgency of these tasks cannot be overstated.
 >
 > On a lighter note, I wanted to share some exciting news.
-I've already made a pre-order on a Tesla, and my bonus from this quarter is playing a significant role in making that dream a reality.
+I've already made **a pre-order on a Tesla**, and my bonus from this quarter is playing a significant role in making that dream a reality.
 So, you can understand the importance of these tasks!
 >
 > Your job and my quarterly bonus are at stake if we don't address these issues promptly and effectively.
 I have complete confidence in your abilities, and I know you can rise to this challenge.
 Please prioritize these tasks and reach out if you need any guidance or assistance along the way.
 >